jakubdeniziak/librarian/backend/README.md

 ## Code coverage

 To generate a JaCoCo coverage report and check whether the coverage is above 80% you can run `./mvnw verify`, it will fail if the coverage condition is not met.

+## Miscellaneous

+This service supports Actuator statistics that can be accessed [here](http://localhost:8080/api/actuator).